 I’m a highly sensitive person with a highly sensitive child.
-I’ve written often about this topic and even have a page devoted to parenting a highly sensitive child on my site.
-(The idea of what it means to be highly sensitive is covered in the books The Highly Sensitive Person and The Highly Sensitive Child: Helping Our Children Thrive When the World Overwhelms Them.)
+I’ve written often about this topic and even have a page on this site devoted to parenting a highly sensitive child.
+If you aren’t familiar with it, the idea of what it means to be highly sensitive is covered in the books The Highly Sensitive Person and The Highly Sensitive Child: Helping Our Children Thrive When the World Overwhelms Them.

 Last night was the big reminder.

 We attended the Christmas showcase for our homeschool co-op.
 For a number of reasons, this is the first time we’ve attended even though we’ve been members for five years.
 We’re blessed with a quality Christian co-op and the evening was very nice.
 We were happy to be there.
 We had positive interactions with numerous people.
 There was not one negative thing about the evening.

 But it was loud.
 And busy.
 Of the 600-700 people who were there, probably two-thirds of them were children.
 It was sensory overload both in the sanctuary and the narthex.